 2) Follow the lessons closely, and don’t be afraid to step out on a limb to take your voice to new heights.

-3) Do necessary voice exercises to keep your vocal cords healthy.
+3) Do necessary vocal warm up exercises to keep your vocal cords healthy.

 4) Eat and drink foods or liquids that are going to benefit your singing ability, not hinder it.

-5) Most of all – practice, practice, practice!
+5) And, most of all – practice, practice, practice!

 Before enrolling in singing lessons, write down some goals for what you would like to accomplish with your singing.

-Whatever your goal, write it down and hang it somewhere to motivate you as you train your voice.
+Whatever your goal, write it down and hang it somewhere to motivate yourself as you train your voice.

-You’ll be amazed at the difference – even if you were a fairly good singer before, you can always improve your singing voice.
+You’ll be amazed at the difference.
+Even if you were a fairly good singer before, you can always improve your singing voice.